KayStar645/KayStar645/README.md

 ### 🧠 About Me

 - 🎓 Studying MSc in IT - Applied Orientation at HUIT, Ho Chi Minh City.
-- 💼 Over 2.5 years of experience building ERP, e-commerce, and social network systems.
+- 💼 3 years of experience building ERP, e-commerce, and social network systems.
 - 🧩 Passionate about Clean Architecture, DDD, and Microservices.
 - 🔍 Interested in Data Mining, ABSA, and Personalized Recommendation Systems.
 - 🛠️ Always eager to learn new technologies and collaborate on impactful projects.